About Us

 Nondiscriminatory Policy

 Olivet Christian School admits students of any race (meaning students of any race, color, or national or ethnic origin) to all the rights, privileges, programs, and activities generally made available to students.
-Additionally, Olivet Christian School does not discriminate based on race in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+Additionally, Olivet Christian School does not discriminate on the basis of race in the administration of its educational, admissions, scholarship and loan, athletic, and other school-administered policies.